huandu/go-tls/README.md

 assert(ok)
 assert(d.Value().(int) == v)

+// Get a unique ID for current goroutine.
+// It's guaranteed to be unique. id := tls.ID()

 // Delete data by k.
 tls.Del(k)

-// Reset TLS so that all keys are removed and all data is closed if necessary. tls.Reset()
+// Reset TLS so that all keys are removed and all data is closed if necessary.
+// It doesn't remove any AtExit handler. tls.Reset()

+// Completely unload TLS and discard all data and AtExit handlers.
+// If TLS method is called after Unload, a new TLS stub will be created.
+// The ID() will return a different value. tls.Unload()
 ```

 If the data implements `io.Closer`, it will be called automatically when `Reset` is called or goroutine exits.
 It's not allowed to use any TLS methods in the `Close` method of TLS data.
 It will cause permanent memory leak.